 Advertisement

 Renin contains 340 amino acid residues.
-(When two or more amino acids combine and form a peptide, water is removed.
-What’s left is called amino acid residue.)
+(When two or more amino acids combine and form a peptide, water is removed, and what’s left is called amino acid residue.)

 Increased renin levels are linked to several conditions, including:

-Yes.
-A renin activity test along with aldosterone level can tell your healthcare provider how much aldosterone your adrenal glands are making.
-Your provider may recommend this test if you’ve been diagnosed with high blood pressure, especially if standard high blood pressure medications aren’t working.
+Yes, blood tests can tell you if your renin level is normal.
+A renin activity test, along with aldosterone level, can tell your healthcare provider how much aldosterone your adrenal glands are making.
+Your provider may recommend this test if they’ve diagnosed you with high blood pressure, especially if standard high blood pressure medications aren’t working.

 If standard medications don’t successfully manage high blood pressure, then you could have a condition called primary aldosteronism (PA) — sometimes called Conn’s syndrome.
-People with too much aldosterone can develop PA, and they often have high blood pressure.
-A renin activity test can determine if your high blood pressure is caused by PA.
+If you have too much aldosterone, you can develop PA.
+A renin activity test can determine if PA caused your high blood pressure.

-Renin is most often measured as plasma renin activity (PRA).
+A provider most often measures renin as plasma renin activity (PRA).
 It measures how well renin generates angiotensin I (the precursor of angiotensin II).
-It can also be measured as direct renin.
+Tests can also measure direct renin.

 High renin levels could mean that you have: